AreWeAntiCheatYet/AreWeAntiCheatYet/README.md

 ## How does this work?

-A list is maintained in `bin/games.txt`, then the actual JSON table is generated from running `bin/Make-List.ps1`, and placed in `src/static/`.
+A list is maintained in `bin/games.txt`, then the actual JSON table is generated from running `bin/Make-List.ps1`.
 On a new commit, the website is automatically statically regenerated.

 ## I'd like to contribute to the list!